-Green Purchasing Policy
+Green Purchasing Policies

 Villages, towns and small cities spend billions of dollars every year purchasing a variety of supplies, products and services.
 This gives them enormous market power, and the ability to drive change with concerted action.